mandala-ui/mandala/README.md

 and find your component which will render empty, now you can start composing CSS classes.

-To submit a PR your PR will need 3 things:
+A PR of a new Component requires 3 things:
-- A README that completely documents the props and their intended usage
+- A README that completely documents the props and their usage
-- Interactive documentation in the form of a React Storybook Story
+- Interactive documentation in the form of a Storybook Story
-- 100% Test Coverage
+- 100% Jest Test Coverage.

 ![mandala-bottom](https://user-images.githubusercontent.com/1824267/38281372-32114e5c-375f-11e8-9fbe-e5191b96429c.png)